-In January 2016, Nevada Sunrise received a drilling permit from the Bureau of Land Management ("BLM") for up to 10 exploration drill holes at Neptune.
+In January 2016, Nevada Sunrise received a drilling permit from the BLM for up to 10 exploration drill holes at Neptune.
 The Company posted a reclamation bond with the BLM of US\$18,132 as a guarantee of exploration site restoration at Neptune.
 The Company expects that at upon completion of exploration activities, the site will be restored and refund of the bond would be expected.